mrkkrp/markkarpov.com/tutorial/exceptions.md

    current masking state so it can be restored after handling an exception.

-5. Two more marks (or “frames” in the terminology of the above-mentioned paper) are necessary: one for `block` and another one for `unblock`.
+5. Two more marks (or “frames” in the terminology of the above-mentioned paper) are necessary: one for entering a masked region and another one for restoring the previous masking state.
 When execution passes either of these, masking state changes accordingly.
 There are also some rules for keeping the evaluation stack from growing unnecessarily, but we will not include them here.

 6. `throwTo` simply places an exception in the queue of the target thread, then blocks until the exception is delivered.